Programer-Turtle/PythonOS/README.md

 - `shutdown` - Shuts down Python OS

 Extra Tips:
-- You can also type in installed program's names to run them.
+- You can also run installed program's names as commands to run them.
 - Most actions can be exited by typing 'exit'.

 # Program Manager